-iPhone 8 vs iPhone 7: Should you upgrade?
+iPhone 8 vs iPhone 7: Should you upgrade to Apple’s latest?

 If you were expecting Apple to replace the iPhone 7 with the iPhone 7S, then think again.
-At a special event in Cupertino, Apple unveiled the iPhone 8 and iPhone 8 Plus, the successors to last year’s iPhone 7 and 7 Plus.
+At a special event in Cupertino, Apple unveiled the iPhone 8 and iPhone 8 Plus, the successors to the iPhone 7 and 7 Plus.

-Should you be getting your wallet ready to upgrade?
-Let’s take a look at what Apple has added this year.
+Should you be looking to upgrade?
+Let’s take a look at what Apple has changed.